waldur/waldur-docs/docs/integrator-guide/ansible-module.md

         # Since 'check' and 'delete' follow the convention, they are omitted here.
         operations:

-          # Configure the 'update' operation.
-          update:
-            # The 'id' is omitted because the API follows the default convention
-            # of using the '_partial_update' suffix.

-            # A list of simple fields that are mutable.
-If the user provides a
-            # different value for 'name' or 'description', a PATCH request will
-            # be sent to update the resource.
-            fields: ["name", "description"]

             # Defines special, non-standard update actions that call dedicated
             # POST endpoints.
 These are idempotent and schema-aware.
             actions: